Anti-Monopoly

 Anti-Monopoly is a board game made by San Francisco State University Professor Ralph Anspach in response to Monopoly.
-The idea of an anti-monopoly board game dates to 1903 when Lizzie Magie created The Landlord's Game.
+The idea of an anti-monopoly board game dates to 1903 when Lizzie Magie created The Landlord's Game, which later inspired Monopoly.

 Background and history

 Anspach created Anti-Monopoly in part as a response to the lessons taught by the mainstream game, which he believed created the impression that monopolies were something desirable.
 His intent was to demonstrate how harmful monopolies could be to a free-enterprise system, and how antitrust laws work to curtail them in the real world.

 The game was originally to be produced in 1973 as Bust the Trust, but the title was changed to Anti-Monopoly.
 It has seen multiple printings and revisions since 1973.
 In 1984, a new version appeared as Anti-Monopoly II; this version was updated and re-released in 2005 without the numerical designation.
 The game is currently still in print, and is produced and distributed worldwide by University Games.